niksan321/Wpf.Translation/README.md

 # Wpf.Translation
-WPF Localisation package that allow language switching on the fly
+## WPF Localisation package that allow language switching on the fly
+## Binding supported